fjarri/orolo/README.rst

 0.0.1
 ~~~~~

-+ Preferences: Launch at login, Fade-in/out colors and intervals
++ Preferences: Launch at login, Fade-in/out colors and intervals, list of watched calendars
-  - List of calendars to get events from
-    - Multiple choise
-    - Dynamically updated
-    - When the calendar is removed, stop watching it (shouldn't be any error thrown)
   - Maximum title length
   - Some pop-up help for elements of preferences